SadeTosin/SadeTosin/README.md

 <!--**SadeTosin/SadeTosin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
-I'm a Computer Science Graduate (HND,2022 Batch)
+I'm a Computer Science Graduate (HND - 2022 Batch)
 - 🔭 A Data Science Enthusiastic
 - 🌱 I’m currently working on :
    Artificial Intelligence

-   Data Endineering
+   Data Engineering
 - ⚡ Fun fact: I love Pet and my favourite Pet is Dog
 - 🌟 Motivated by the desire to achieve success